 On September 1, 2020, Emerita was officially notified through a resolution that it was the winning bidder of the IBW mineral rights in Huelva.
-The tender resolution has been issued by the Provincial Secretary of the Regional Ministry of Industry in Huelva.
-The resolution declares that Emerita España is the winning bidder of the tender.
+The tender resolution was issued by the Provincial Secretary of the Regional Ministry of Industry in Huelva.
+The resolution declared that Emerita España was the winning bidder of the tender.
 Emerita España is registered on the Junta de Andalusia official website as the owner of the mineral rights to the IBW Project.

-The exploration permit was granted on July 12, 2021 and expires on September 12, 2023.
-The Company submitted its application to extend the exploration permit on July 7, 2023 and is awaiting approval.
-The Company expects the renewal to be granted (i) given the scope of exploration work performed at the IBW project to date and (ii) as the Company has satisfied all of the requirements for an extension approval.
+The exploration permit was granted on July 12, 2021 and expired on September 12, 2023.
+The Company submitted its application to extend the exploration permit on July 7, 2023 and expects approval to be granted in the coming months.
+The exploration permit is extended until such time that approval is granted.